Skip to main content

-With fuel prices rising, more people are choosing buses, trains and ferries than ever before.
+With the fuel crisis causing high petrol prices, more people are choosing buses, trains and ferries than ever before.

 Public transport fares are not rising as part of the national fuel supply response, so it's a great way to save money.